mount4o/tcp-echo/README.md

 ### Error Handling

-The project uses consistent error handling through macros defined in `error_handling.h`.
-This approach centralizes error reporting and ensures consistent behavior across the application.
+The project has simple error handling through a macro defined in `error_handling.h`.

 ### Message Handling

-The `msg_handling.c` module manages the logic for processing incoming messages and responding to clients, including handling the statistics command.
-This separation of concerns enhances modularity and testability.
+The `msg_handling.c` file manages the logic for processing incoming messages and creating the responses to clients, including handling the statistics command.